Updated 10 March 2016

 When to refer

 1.3 Veterinary surgeons should recognise when a case or a treatment option is outside their area of competence and be prepared to refer it to a colleague whom they are satisfied is competent to carry out the investigations or treatment involved.

 1.4 The referring veterinary surgeon has a responsibility to ensure that the client is made aware of the level of expertise of appropriate and reasonably available referral veterinary surgeons, for example, whether they are veterinary specialists or advanced practitioners.
 They must not describe a referral veterinary surgeon as a specialist, or as an advanced practitioner, unless they are on the respective list.

 1.5 Both the referring veterinary surgeon and the referral veterinary surgeon have a responsibility to ensure that the client has an understanding of the likely cost arising from the referral.

 Referring a case

-1.6 The initial contact should be made by the referring veterinary surgeon, and the client should be asked to arrange the appointment.
+1.6 The initial contact should be made by the referring veterinary surgeon, and the referral veterinary surgeon should be asked to arrange the appointment.

 1.7 The referring veterinary surgeon should provide the referral veterinary surgeon with the case history and any relevant laboratory results, radiographs, scans etc. Any further information that may be requested should be supplied promptly.

-1.9 Veterinary surgeons should follow similar procedures for second opinions and ensure that any differences of opinion between the veterinary surgeons are discussed and explained constructively.
+1.9 Veterinary surgeons may follow similar procedures for second opinions and should ensure that any differences of opinion between the veterinary surgeons are discussed and explained constructively.